 - Meet the age requirements.
 For non-scholarship applicants, you must be under age 30 by the application date or have obtained an age waiver (available if you can commission before age 35).
 To be eligible for an AFROTC scholarship you must be under age 31 on December 31 of the year you will graduate and earn your commission.
 There are no age waivers for this.

-- Have at least one year Time-In-Service (Waiverable except for pipeline technical school students--Note that waivers are not guaranteed and that packages with waivers must reach HQ AFROTC NLT 15 August).
+- Have at least one year of Time-In-Service (waiverable except for pipeline technical school students; note that waivers are not guaranteed and that packages with waivers must reach HQ AFROTC NLT 15 August).

-- Have at least one year Time-On-Station (Waiverable--Note that waivers are not guaranteed and that packages with waivers must reach HQ AFROTC NLT 15 August).
+- Have at least one year of Time-On-Station (waiverable; note that waivers are not guaranteed and that packages with waivers must reach HQ AFROTC NLT 15 August).